marclafr/Digital-Wolves-Games/README.md

  - left click: select units or buildings and interact with ui (mainlly click buttons)
  - left click and drag: grup selection of units and multi wall consturction.
  - right click: is used to move selected units, chose targets and to change spawn destination of buildings that produce units.
+ - space: camera move to townhall.

+You can click on townhall to create buildings or train diferent units.
+Also you can select the university to research about elementary towers and faster recolection of resouces.
+Once you have the elementary investigation, you can select our tower and upgrade with the button located down to the left.

+Short-cuts

+ - With number "1": You will build a basic wood tower.
+ - With number "2": You will build a basic bombard tower.
+ - With number "3": You will build a basic wall.
+You can drag with walls to create more than one wall at the same time.

  - Alternate through towers (Q)
  - Training Camp (W)
  - University (E)